BrandonPCollins/project-5-bookshop/README.md

    * Confirmed via use of the intuitive product search bar which appears atop each webpage and ensuring that relevent results are displayed, allowing shoppers to effortlessly locate desired products by entering relevant names or descriptions.

 xiii) As a shopper I can sort multiple categories of products simultaneously so that find the best-priced or best-rated products across broad or narrow categories, allowing me to refine my search as a desire
-   * Confirmed via comprehensive sorting options enabling shoppers to simultaneously sort multiple categories of products from the product list view page, empowering shoppers them to efficiently pinpoint the best-priced or best-rated products across various categories based on their preferences.
+   * Confirmed via testing the comprehensive sorting options enabling shoppers to simultaneously sort multiple categories of products from the product list view page, empowering shoppers them to efficiently pinpoint the best-priced or best-rated products across various categories based on their preferences.

 xiv) As a shopper I can easily see what I've searched for and the number of results so that quickly decide whether the product I want is available.
-   * Confirmed via
+   * Confirmed via the using the search bar and confirming the implementation of user-friendly search result displays providing clear visibility of searched keywords along with the corresponding number of results following the usage of the site-wide search bar, facilitating swift decision-making regarding the availability of desired products.

 xv) As a shopper I can easily select the quantity of a product while selecting it so that I can easily buy multiple of a product if I desire
-   * Confirmed via the implementation of user-friendly search result displays providing clear visibility of searched keywords along with the corresponding number of results following the usage of the site-wide search bar, facilitating swift decision-making regarding the availability of desired products.
+   * Confirmed via going to any individual product's information page and making use of the intuitive quantity bar displayed above the "Add to Bag" button, and ensuring that the corresponding number of products are correctly added to the users cart so that shoppers

 xvi) As a shopper I can view the items in my bag to be purchased so that I can identify the total cost of my purchase and inventory all the items I will be receiving.
    * Confirmed via clicking the top right bag icon on the page once items have been added to the cart and confirming that the preview accurately reflects what the shopper has added to their cart, allowing shoppers to effortlessly review the list of items to be purchased, ascertain the total cost of the purchase, and inventory all the items to be received.